Let us hope 2010 will bring us better things than 2009.

 As a man far smarter than AlGore could ever hope to be once said, "No amount of experimentation can ever prove me right; a single experiment can prove me wrong."
 AlGore's problem is that more than one 'experiment' has proven the theory of anthropogenic global warming wrong.

-Climate models touted by the AGW cabal as showing the planet's doom aren't capable of predicting what climatic conditions will be like next year, let alone 100 years from now.
+Climate models touted by the AGW cabal as showing the planet's doom aren't capable of predicting what climactic conditions will be like next year, let alone 100 years from now.
 They weren't able to predict past climatic conditions (in the 70's, 80's, or 90's) using data from 1900 on forward.
 Their models have failed to predict the past 10 years of cooling.
 Their models have failed to predict the growing ice sheet on both the North and South polar regions.
 Their models have failed to predict the growth of glaciers in Greenland.
 Their models have failed to predict the falling ocean temperatures reported by over 3000 Argus ocean buoys.
 Their models have failed to explain why satellite measurements of surface and lower atmosphere temperatures are steady, if not falling in some areas, rather than rising.
 Their models have failed to explain or predict record cold winter temperatures in both the Northern and Southern Hemispheres.
 Their models have failed to predict cooler and wetter than normal summers throughout most of the US.
 Yet we're supposed to turn our economies upside down based upon these same models?
 It's obvious that they believe we're stupid enough to be scammed by the dire predictions made by their seriously flawed climate models.

 I wish AlGore would explain that to those of us not buying the crap he's peddling.